m1k1o/neko/docs/getting-started/configuration.md

 NEKO_LOCKS:
   - Resources, that will be locked when starting, separated by whitespace.
   - Currently supported: control login
+NEKO_CONTROL_PROTECTION:
+  - Control protection means, users can gain control only if at least one admin is in the room.
+  - e.g. false
 ```

 ## Agruments